Inflammatory breast cancer

-Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 Chemotherapy helps treat and control the disease in the breast and reduces swelling.
-As the chemotherapy travels around the body, it treats any cancer that may have spread beyond the breast to other parts of the body.
+As the chemotherapy travels around the body, it can also treat any cancer that may have spread beyond the breast to other parts of the body.

 Breast reconstruction (where a new breast shape is formed) is not usually done at the same time as a mastectomy in women with inflammatory breast cancer.
-However, it may be done at a later time when treatment is over.
+Your doctor will talk to you about the best time to consider having a reconstruction.

 Your doctor or breast care nurse will give you more information about the hormonal therapy you will be taking and any possible side effects it may have.

 Research into treatments for inflammatory breast cancer is ongoing.
 Cancer specialists use clinical trials to assess new treatments.
 Before any trial is allowed to take place, an ethics committee must approve it and agree that the trial is in the interest of the patients.

 You may be invited to take part in a clinical trial.
 Your doctor or nurse will discuss the treatment with you so that you have a full understanding of the trial and what it involves.
 You may decide not to take part, or to withdraw from a trial at any stage.
 You will still receive the best standard treatment available.